 Scraping job boards might seem like a quick way to gather data, but it comes with a host of challenges that can put your entire operation at risk.
 From legal pitfalls to technical headaches and ethical dilemmas, the risks are significant.

 Then there’s the issue of data privacy.
-If the scraped content includes personal information - like recruiter names, email addresses, or phone numbers - it could violate regulations such as GDPR or CCPA.
+If the scraped content includes personal information such as recruiter names, email addresses, or phone numbers, it could violate regulations such as GDPR or CCPA.
 For instance, the French data protection authority fined KASPR €240,000 for scraping LinkedIn data without proper consent.
 GDPR penalties can reach up to €20 million or 4% of global annual revenue, and in China, fines can climb to RMB 50 million (around $7 million) or 5% of annual turnover.

 On top of that, bypassing technical barriers like CAPTCHAs, login walls, or IP blocks could breach laws like the Computer Fraud and Abuse Act (CFAA).
 While cases like LinkedIn v. hiQ Labs suggest that scraping publicly accessible data might not violate the CFAA, platforms still aggressively enforce their own rules.